 Claire Daplyn - CTA, UKCP, MBACP, UKATA Dip.
 TA Practice, BA (Hons)

 I am am an empathic, respectful, fully qualified psychotherapist.
-I am also the owner and practice manager of Inner Space Counselling Ltd. in central Tunbridge Wells/Sevenoaks.
+I also offer supervision to counsellors and therapists am the owner and practice manager of Inner Space Counselling Ltd. in central Tunbridge Wells/Sevenoaks.

 I view counselling and psychotherapy as a dynamic process, created between the two of us so I offer my clients the opportunity to work collaboratively with me in a safe, non-judgemental environment.